COMP579TA/COMP579-Project-Template/README.md

 ```

 ## Mujoco Installation
 We'll be using mujoco210 in this project.
+This page contains the mujoco210 releases:
 https://github.com/deepmind/mujoco/releases/tag/2.1.0
-This page contains the mujoco210 releases.
 Download the distribution compatible to your OS and unzip it inside ~/.mujoco/

+### GPU Machines
 After activating the virtual environment, change the environment variable as:
 ```
-conda env config vars set LD_LIBRARY_PATH=/usr/local/pkgs/cuda/latest/lib64:$HOME/.mujoco/mujoco210/bin:/usr/lib/nvidia-460:/usr/lib/nvidia`
+conda env config vars set LD_LIBRARY_PATH=/usr/local/pkgs/cuda/latest/lib64:$HOME/.mujoco/mujoco210/bin:/usr/lib/nvidia-460:/usr/lib/nvidia
 ```

 Note that the GPU driver `nvidia-460` is only applicable for machines with GPUs and is machine specific.

+### CPU Machines
 For installing mujoco on a CPU only machine do this:

 ```
 fill this part
 ```

+### Google Colab
 _A section for google colab?_

-## Set the origin to your group level git repository
+## Add us as colaborator to your private git repo
-After creating you own private git repository with this template, add this github account as a collaborator.
-We will be suing this account to pull the submission folder from your repository every time we refresh the leaderboard.
+After creating you own _private_ git repository with this template, add this github account as a collaborator.
+We will be using this account to pull the submission folder from your repository every time we refresh the leaderboard.

 ## Training the agent
 The agent can be trained by running `python3 train_agent.py --group GROUP_MJ1`